 |

-- Small service businesses: Wave plan is a great free option for small service businesses to invoice customers, track unpaid bills, and compile their income and expenses for a tax return.
-You can also print a balance sheet, which is important for LLCs, partnerships, and corporations.
-It’s our top-recommended free accounting software.
+- Small service businesses: I find Wave, our top-recommended free accounting software, suitable for small service businesses needing to invoice customers, track unpaid bills, and compile their income and expenses for a tax return.
+It also allows users to print a balance sheet, which is important for LLCs, partnerships, and corporations.

-- Business with lots of in-person purchases: Wave’s affordable receipt scanning option allows users to take a picture of receipts, categorize the expenses, and upload them to Wave—all on the mobile app.
+- Business with many in-person purchases: Wave’s affordable receipt scanning option allows users to take a picture of receipts, categorize the expenses, and upload them to Wave—all on the mobile app.

 - Businesses with lots of small credit card sales: Pro subscribers don’t have to pay a per-transaction fee on credit card sales, making it profitable to accept even the smallest credit card charge.